yiisoft/docs/000-packages.md

 # 000 - Packages

-Since version 3.0 Yii is divided into several packages following the following agreements.
+Since Yii 3 framework is divided into several packages with the following agreements.

 For all packages GitHub repository name exactly matches Packagist package name.